samarth-sh/DBA-SelfService/README.md

 2. **Frontend**:

-    - Navigate to the `frontend` directory:
+    - Navigate to the `sveltekit-frontend` directory:

       ```bash
-      cd frontend
+      cd sveltekit-frontend/
       ```

     - Install dependencies and start the development server: